 From 2004 to 2008, Prof. Heuer was research director for particle and astroparticle physics at the DESY laboratory, Germany where he oriented the particle physics groups towards LHC by joining both large experiments, ATLAS and CMS.
 He has initiated restructuring and focusing of German high energy physics at the energy frontier with particular emphasis on LHC (Helmholtz Alliance “Physics at the Terascale”).
 In April 2016 he will become President of the German Physical Society.
 He is designated President of the Council of SESAME (Synchrotron-Light for Experimental Science and Applications in the Middle East).

 Prof. Heuer has published over 500 scientific papers and holds many Honorary Degrees from universities in Europe, Asia, Australia and Canada.
 He is Member of several Academies of Sciences in Europe, in particular of the German Academy of Sciences Leopoldina, and Honorary Member of the European Physical Society.
 In 2015 he received the Grand Cross 1st class of the Order of Merit of the Federal Republic of Germany.

-Nominations for members of the High Level Group had to be made by 10 September 2015.
+1st Call for nominations for members of the HLG ended on 10 September 2015.
 The Identification Committee published its report on the selection process in November 2015

 - SAM-HLG Rules of Procedure 314 KB